sukykaur/AzureNIST800-171/PaaS WebApp/PaaSWAOverview.md

 **Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
 Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following network security groups exist:
 - 1 network security group for Application Gateway
-- 1 network security group for App Service Environment
+- 1 network security group for Application Service Environment
 - 1 network security group for Azure SQL Database
 - 1 network Security Group for bastion host